 - Aleppo: These Syrian chiles are only available ground.
 With a bright, sunny demeanor, they’re well-rounded enough to replace your generic red pepper flakes (which means they're great on pizza).
 Their character is sweet and fragrant, fresh and fiery on the nose, but they’re not too hot.
 As the city of Aleppo is undergoing one of the worst humanitarian crises of the 21st century, growers in Turkey are filling the supply gap with their own red peppers, sold sometimes as Aleppo but increasingly by their domestic name: Maras.

 - Árbol: Short, thin, and needle-like, árbol peppers pack way more heat than flavor.
 They're perfect for homemade hot sauces and spice mixes, where their subtle toasted notes add an extra layer of savoriness.
 You may see similar-looking peppers by the name japones, which aren’t Japanese at all but are just as good.

 - Guajillo: Long and thin, with dark-red skins, guajillo chiles are hotter than anchos (below), with a brighter character.
 Combine both varieties with pasillas (also below) for a balance of brightness, richness, and heat.

 - Ancho: The all-purpose pepper, anchos are dried Poblanos, with a meaty texture, a rich flavor, and a mild, smoldering heat.
 They add great flavor and heft to sauces and blend well with a wide variety of ingredients.

 - Pasilla: A long, thin Mexican pepper that’s dark to the point of being jet-black.
 Spicier than anchos, with a more brooding, chocolate-like character.
 Great in moles and with beef.

 - Urfa: This not-too-hot ground Turkish chile is dark, smoky, and redolent of prune and raisin.
 Where Maras and Aleppo bring bright acidity, Urfa adds incredible depth to kebab mixes and scoops of yogurt.

 I also pick up these wild cards when I can find them: round, thin-skinned, maraca-like cascabels, which pack notes of coffee; spicy hot, brightly fruity, itsy-bitsy pequins; and delicately sweet mulatos.

-Here’s a taste of what these chiles can do once you've got your hands on them.
+Here’s a taste of what these chiles can do once you've sourced and prepped them.